-Dr. Atorod Azizinamini was appointed by the College of Engineering and Computing at Florida International University (FIU) as the Director of the Moss School of Construction, Infrastructure and Sustainability in 2018.
+Dr. Atorod Azizinamini a professor at the Department of Civil and Environmental engineering and has served as the Director of the Moss School of Construction, Infrastructure and Sustainability between 2018 and 2022.

 Dr. Azizinamini came to FIU from the University of Nebraska-Lincoln, where he was a Distinguished College of Engineering Professor and the Director of National Bridge Research Organization.
 A specialist in bridge engineering and expert in the field of accelerated bridge construction, he has been instrumental in facilitating the use of advanced materials and technologies in bridges by educating professional engineers and conducting major research studies.
 Dr. Azizinamini has also been an entrepreneur and a leader in developing innovative bridge systems and implementing novel concepts in practice.
 His patented “Folded Plate Girder” system provides a cost-effective solution for replacing deficient short span bridges, which account for the majority of the 650,000 bridges in the U.S. bridge inventory.